ianmackers99/capstone/README.md

-# Imperial Machine Learning - BBO Capstone Project
+# Imperial College London - ML/AI Course - BBO Capstone Project
 ## Project Overview

 The Black Box Optimisation (BBO) Capstone Project is a challenge designed to test a student’s knowledge and understanding of Machine Learning (ML) tools.